 Clean the fan air inlet louvers and squirrel cage impeller regularly.
 The fan should be kept clean and dust free.
 Life of the fan will be shortened if operated in a dust filled environment, or if the fan is overheated by restricting air supply.
 Stalling the rotor, or over firing the insert with the fan turned off will also damage the fan.
 The fan must not be overheated.
 Do not disassemble the fan.
 "ALTERING OR TAMPERING WITH THE FAN WILL VOID THE WARRANTY".

 4.7 Removal instructions

 To remove your insert:

-- Remove the faceplate to the body of the insert (pull it towards you) - Detach the springs securing the faceplate to the body of the insert - Unclip the blower assembly - Remove the three screws securing the pipe connector
+- Remove the two screws securing the faceplate to the body of the insert - Remove faceplate by pulling on it - Unclip the blower assembly - Remove the three screws securing the pipe connector